Mark Schlissel: Biography

 Schlissel was born in Brooklyn, New York, in a traditional Jewish household.
 He was raised in Old Bridge Township, New Jersey, graduating from Madison Central High School in 1975.
 He was inducted into its Wall of Fame in 2017.
 Schlissel was named the 14th president of the University of Michigan in 2014, serving in that role until January 2022.

 He graduated with a B.A. in biochemical sciences from Princeton University in 1979.
 He earned his M.D. degree and a Ph.D. in physiological chemistry from the Johns Hopkins School of Medicine in 1986 through the Medical Scientist Training Program.
 His residency in Internal Medicine was conducted at the Johns Hopkins Hospital from 1986 to 1988.
 His postdoctoral research fellowship was under David Baltimore at the Massachusetts Institute of Technology, Whitehead Institute.

 Previously, Schlissel became a faculty member at the Johns Hopkins School of Medicine in 1991.
 He moved to the Department of Molecular and Cell Biology at UC Berkeley in 1999 as an associate professor, becoming a full professor in 2002.
 At UC Berkeley, he served as Dean of Biological Sciences in the College of Letters & Science from 2008 to 2011.
 In 2011, he became provost at Brown University.

 Schlissel is married to Monica Schwebs, an environmental and energy lawyer and his Princeton classmate, and they have four children.

 University presidency

 Hiring and recruitment

 Schlissel was appointed in 2014, following the retirement of Mary Sue Coleman.
 Schlissel's appointment was unanimously approved by the Board of Regents in a special meeting on January 24, 2014.

 Schlissel was recruited from Brown University, where he was provost from 2011 to 2014 under Ruth Simmons and Christina Paxson.
-He was offered a $750,000 base salary on a five-year contract, making him the fourth highest paid public university presidents.
+He was offered a $750,000 base salary on a five-year contract, making him the fourth highest paid public university president.